What is bierasure?

 Sadly so many counsellors find this all so confusing and are worried that they don’t know enough to work with gender and sexual diversity in the counselling room.

 I’m so passionate about wanting this to change and so help fellow counsellors build their confidence in offering short basic awareness workshops online.

-If you’re a counsellor and would like to learn more, I’m running several 2hr online workshops in October 2020 in partnership with Onlinevents.
+If you’re a counsellor and would like to learn more, I run online workshops on LGBTQ topics for counsellors

 Please share this blog on your social media and help get rid of bierasure and increase visibility of bi people.